 Beyond just moving an employee from one country to the next, a global transportation partner should be your eyes and ears on the ground, noting what works and what presents challenges in your current global mobility program/policy.
 This type of feedback is critical when reviewing global mobility policies.
 In addition, finding and creating efficiencies within the currents program which enhances the employee experience, reduces spend and adds value.

 Everyone speaks to “owning it” and accountability, but there must be a willingness to stand behind these claims.
-Be sure your partner is ready to engage in performance based metrics that constantly strive for process improvement and cost efficiencies.
+Be sure your global mobility solutions partner is ready to engage in performance based metrics that constantly strive for process improvement and cost efficiencies.

 Global mobility is going to become more complex, not less.
 Having the right partners in place can be the difference between a successful and productive employee journey and one fraught with complications and stress for both your global mobility team and the employee.